 INVESTING IN THE fUTURE OF SHELTER MEDICINE

-Shelter Medicine is an emerging specialty field in veterinary medicine. beginning in 2005, our faculty have worked with members of the Association of Shelter Veterinarians have been working to develop a comprehensive assessment of Shelter Medicine as a potential specialty, evaluating current training opportunities, developing an analysis of specialist-level knowledge requirements, and nurturing shelter medicine training across the country.
+Shelter Medicine is an emerging specialty field in veterinary medicine. beginning in 2005, our faculty have worked with members of the Association of Shelter Veterinarians to develop a comprehensive assessment of Shelter Medicine as an emerging specialty, evaluating current training opportunities, developing an analysis of specialist-level knowledge requirements, and nurturing shelter medicine training across the country.

 Shortage of Specialists and Trained Practitioners